 After scoring three Top 3 albums, The Coronas finally topped the Official Irish Albums Chart in 2017 with their fifth studio album Trust The Wire.
 The follow-up has been three years in the making, with a stop gap of a Top 50 live album in between.

-Last year saw the band release Find The Water, the lead single from their currently-untitled album, which is produced by Rob Kirwan (U2, Hozier) and pencilled in for a May 2020 arrival.
-In January, they dropped their new single Haunted.
+Last year saw the band release Find The Water, the lead single from their True Love Waits, which is produced by Rob Kirwan (U2, Hozier) and pencilled in for a May 29 arrival.
+In January, they dropped their new single Haunted and Cold was released at the end of February.

 Since her X Factor days, Janet Devlin has carved out a following on YouTube and is returning to commercial music with the release of a new album this year.
 Confessional will be released in May and features the title track single, Saint of the Sinners and latest song Honest Men.